spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/index.md

 template: howto-guide-template
 ---

-To add additional front-end functionality beyond the one provisioned out-of-the-box, the project must be extended.
+To add additional frontend functionality beyond the one provisioned out-of-the-box, the project must be extended.

-This document can help you understand how you can extend the front-end project.
+This document can help you understand how you can extend the frontend project.

 ## Prerequisites